Seoul Holds Largest Civil Defense Drill In 35 Years

 South Korea is holding its largest civil defense drill in 35 years.
 This comes at a time of high tension with its neighbor to the north, which recently fired an artillery barrage at a South Korean island, killing four people.
 Doualy Xaykaothao reports from the South Korean capital Seoul.

-Mr. MAX KIM (Director, National Emergency Management Agency): (Through translator) When the war really strikes, it's a very big thing.
+MAX KIM: (Through translator) When the war really strikes, it's a very big thing.
 So even if the chance is less than 0.1 percent, we are better prepared well for such possibilities.

 XAYKAOTHAO: It's not just preparation for war, Kim says, but also in case of natural disasters such as wildfires or earthquakes.